subspace/protocol-specs/docs/decex/xdm.md

 ### Initiate Channel

 1. Channel `initiate_channel` transaction is sent by a user of the `src_chain_id` domain.
-2. If both chains are in the allow list of each other, the next available `ChannelID` is assigned to the new channel.
+2. The next available `ChannelID` is assigned to the new channel.
+3. If no Channel exits, a Channel is created and set to `Initiated` status and cannot accept or receive any messages yet.
-3. If the `src_chain_id` is not in the allow listof `dst_chain_id`, destination chain does not open a channel, but rather leaves it in `Initiated` state and responds with an `Err`.
+4. If the `src_chain_id` is not in the allow list of `dst_chain_id`, destination chain does not open a channel, but rather leaves it in `Initiated` state and responds with an `Err`.
 When the error response is received on source chain, it also does not open then channel and leaves it in the `Initiated` state.
-3. If no Channel exits, a Channel is created and set to `Initiated` status and cannot accept or receive any messages yet.
-4. `Protocol` payload message to open the channel is added to the `src_chain_id` domain outbox with nonce `0`
+5. If both chains are in the allow list of each other, the `Protocol` payload message to open the channel is added to the `src_chain_id` domain outbox with nonce `0`.

 ### Open Channel